CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/01-intro-networks.md

 We are interested in hearing about your experience\, any problem you may be having, or discussing whether your data transfer solutions are meeting your needs

-Expect _hundreds of Megabits per second_ of file transfer speed\.
+Expect _hundreds of Megabits per second_ of file transfer speed from a wired connection, (wireless results will be more varied)\.
 If you're not getting that\, ask us why not\.

-Making data transfers perform well can be somewhat deep andcomplicated\, but it's _not mysterious_
+Making data transfers perform well can be somewhat deep and complicated\, but it's _not mysterious_

 > ## (Pretty Much All) Retail Marketing Is Gibberish
 > * Buying a "faster" cable will not make your "streaming Internet" go faster